VirtualDataLab/VDL_website/publications/publications_index.md

 ---

 ## In Preparartion
-Sassenhagen, J. & Draschkow, D. (in prep).
-Uncovering commonalities between concept representations in vision and language with convolutional deep neural networks.

 Gagl, B., & Draschkow, D. (in prep).
 Extension for eye tracking including gaze position and pupil size of the brain imaging data structure, a format for organizing and describing outputs of neuroimaging experiments. [check out the existing BIDS](http://bids.neuroimaging.io/)